This is the multi-page printable view of this section. Click here to print.

 To view detailed namespace information, follow these steps.

-2. Click the Namespace menu on the Service Home page.
-Navigate to the Namespace List page.
+2. On the Service Home page, click the Namespace menu.
+2. Navigate to the Namespace List page.

 3. On the Namespace List page, select the cluster that the namespace requiring detailed information belongs to from the gear button at the top left, then click Confirm.

-4. Click on the item you want to view detailed information for on the Namespace List page.
-You will be taken to the Namespace Details page.
+4. On the Namespace List page, select the item you want to view details for and click it.
+4. Go to the Namespace Details page.

 CategoryDetailed description

-Status DisplayDisplays the current status of the namespace
+Status indicatorDisplay the current state of the namespace

 • A namespace containing workloads cannot be deleted.
-To delete a namespace, all associated workloads must be deleted.
+To delete a namespace, you must delete all associated workloads

-Detailed InformationCheck the Account information and metadata information of the namespace
+Detailed InformationCheck the Account information and metadata of the namespace

 YAMLNamespaces can be edited in the YAML editor

-• Click the Edit button, modify the namespace, then click the Save button to apply changes
+• Click the Edit button, modify the namespace, then click the Done button to apply the changes

 • When editing content, click the Diff button to view the changes